-Dr. Piotr Lagod is a postdoctoral scholar in the Human Health Outcomes of Exposure to Environmental Toxins Lab (HHOT).
-His current research focuses on the negative health outcomes associated with harmful algal blooms (HABs), specifically blue-green algae and red tide (Karenia brevis).
-Over the past decade, the increasing frequency, severity, and duration of HABs have posed significant risks to the Florida population.
-Lagod investigates the possible multisystemic adverse effects of HABs, which can include respiratory, neurological, gastrointestinal, hepatic, and integumentary symptoms.
-He joined HHOT as part of the STePs program founded by the UCF College of Graduate Studies, where with the guidance of Dr. Koszalinski, he collaborates with a multidisciplinary team of epidemiologists, oceanographers, and biomedical and nurse scientists to correlate symptoms reported by healthcare professionals with environmental and biological samples.
-Furthermore, he analyzes the diagnostic and treatment code usage by healthcare professionals in areas impacted by HABs.
-Prior to joining the HHOT, Lagod earned a PhD in Biomedical Sciences and a Master of Science in Biotechnology from the Burnett School of Biomedical Sciences at UCF.
-During his graduate studies, he investigated the role of short-chain fatty acids in Autism Spectrum Disorder and Crohn’s Disease, as well as the role of small molecules from E. coli extracts on ribosome translational fidelity.
+Piotr Lagod is a postdoctoral scholar in the Human Health Outcomes of Exposure to Environmental Toxins Lab.
+His current research focuses on the negative health outcomes associated with harmful algal blooms, specifically blue-green algae and red tide, and investigates possible multisystemic adverse effects.
+In this research, he collaborates with a multidisciplinary team to correlate symptoms reported by healthcare professionals with environmental and biological samples.
+During his graduate studies, he investigated the role of short-chain fatty acids in autism spectrum disorder and Crohn’s disease as well as the role of small molecules from E. coli extracts on ribosome translational fidelity.

 Education